mtkresearch/FishLeg/README.md

 ## Installation
 FishLeg is written in pure Python, and only requires PyTorch > 1.8.<br />
 The example scripts have additional requirements defined in [examples/requirements.txt](examples/requirements.txt)<br />
-The FishLeg library do not requires dedicated installation. <br />
+The FishLeg library does not requires dedicated installation. <br />

 ## Usage
 FishLeg requires minimal code modifications to introduce it in existing training scripts.